Babos, Mladenovic win 2nd Australian Open doubles title - WHIZ News

 “We both lost pretty early in the tournament in singles.
 It’s tough because we are competitors (and) it’s not always easy to kind of stick around and keep working and believing,” Mdadenovic said.
 “It’s the beginning of the season, so you expect much of yourself.

-Babos summed up their Melbourne Park success, saying: “There’s something about Australia and this amazing court that we love.”
+Babos summed up their Melbourne Park success by saying: “There’s something about Australia and this amazing court that we love.”

 Hsieh and Strycova, the 2019 Wimbledon champions, won the Brisbane International title earlier this month and were unbeaten in their previous nine matches in 2020.
 But the top seeds were powerless to stop the succession of winners flowing off the rackets of their opponents and main rivals on the women’s tour.